yongtuoliu/Crowd-Counting-via-Cross-stage-Refinement-Networks/README.md

 * scipy 1.1.0
 * Ubuntu 16.04 LTS
 # Dataset
-1. The ShanghaiTec dataset can be downloaded from Baidu Disk: [link](https://pan.baidu.com/s/1nuAYslz).
+The ShanghaiTec dataset can be downloaded from Baidu Disk: [link](https://pan.baidu.com/s/1nuAYslz).
-2. Other counting-related datasets can be found in [link](https://github.com/gjy3035/Awesome-Crowd-Counting/blob/master/src/Datasets.md).
+Other counting-related datasets can be found in [link](https://github.com/gjy3035/Awesome-Crowd-Counting/blob/master/src/Datasets.md).
 # Training
 # Testing
 # Notes
-# Acknowledgment
-Part of the code is based upon [SANet](https://github.com/BIGKnight/SANet_implementation).

 # Citation
 @ARTICLE{9096602,
   author={Y. {Liu} and Q. {Wen} and H. {Chen} and W. {Liu} and J. {Qin} and G. {Han} and S. {He}},